pudo/graphkit/README.md

 for an example.

 The format allows mapping nested structures, including arrays.
-It also supports the application of very basic data transformation steps, such as slugifying or hashing a column value.
+It also supports the application of very basic data transformation steps, such as generating a URL slug or hashing a column value.

 ## Tests